GreenHillsMusicGroup©2012 All Rights Reserved

-A graduate of Middle Tennessee State University, Woody left a successful advertising career to follow his passion for music.
-Starting as a songwriter for Combine Music Publishing, Woody penned hits including a top-twenty single for Loretta Lynn and #1 releases by Conway Twitty and Jim Glaser.
+A graduate of Middle Tennessee State University, Woody left a successful 10-year advertising career to follow his passion for music.
+Starting as a songwriter for Combine Music Publishing, Woody penned hits including a major single for Loretta Lynn and #1 releases by Conway Twitty and Jim Glaser.
 With additional recordings by artists including Hank Williams Jr., Lee Greenwood, Lynn Anderson, T.G.
-Sheppard, and others, Woody transitioned into the role of Creative Director and ultimately General Manager of Combine.
+Sheppard and others, Woody transitioned into the publishing side, ultimately becoming General Manager of Combine.
 He promoted the music of a large staff of writers including Kris Kristofferson, Tony Joe White, Larry Gatlin and Dolly Parton.
 His efforts successfully placed notable hits including The Judds’ first single, Restless Heart’s first #1, Reba McEntire’s #1 recording of "Little Rock" and Ray Charles’ version of "Three-Quarter Time."

 Woody departed Combine in 1987 to start Little Big Town Music Group with his business partner Kerry O’Neil.
 Serving as President and General Manager, he nurtured the careers of top Nashville songwriters including Bob DiPiero, Steve Seskin, Karen Staley, Jay Knowles, Cathy Majeski and John Scott Sherrill.